 - Prioritize high-volume, common customer questions.
 Collect data from existing repositories, including FAQs or helpdesk macros.
 Keep the tasks assigned to the virtual agent as simple as possible in order to maximize the initial return on investment.

 - Focus on human-centered design intelligence over more complicated machine learning in the short term.
 Humanize the self-service AI experience for users by allowing them to act naturally, using language and intonation they would normally use.
 Concentrating on perfecting individual conversations will yield significant benefits in the long run.

 - Develop detailed mid-term targets for scoping your virtual agent, and ensure your goals have the support of top-level management.
 The transformation to AI-powered self-service is a major undertaking and must be treated as such.

 Improving the customer experience is an ongoing process.
-Implementing customer self-service in contact centers has been proven to reduce costs and increase operational efficiencies.
+Research shows that implementing customer self-service in contact centers reduces costs and increases operational efficiencies.
 Simple online FAQs are giving way to powerful AI automated systems that empower agents and improve the customer service process at scale.
 These systems enhance today’s contact centers in multiple ways — from true self-service functions that deliver an unprecedented level of speed, personalization and efficiency to hybrid solutions that augment the human agent’s performance.
-AI is at the heart of this revolution, and data collected from your enterprise customer service is its driving force.
+Artificial Intelligence is at the heart of this revolution, and data collected from your enterprise customer service is its driving force.